Frequently Asked Questions (FAQ)

 Q: Once I've been granted an access authorization, will I have to have another investigation?

 A: Yes.
 Because individual circumstances can change in ways that might impact a person's ability to responsibly handle classified material, anyone who has an access authorization must be reinvestigated.
-Executive Order 12968 and its implementing documents require that individuals who hold a Q access authorization (or a Top Secret clearance) must be reinvestigated at least every 5 years.
-Someone who holds an L access authorization (or a Secret clearance) will be reinvestigated at least every 10 years.
-However, DOE is not required to wait 5 or 10 years before conducting the reinvestigation.
+Executive Order 12968 and its implementing documents require that individuals who hold a Q access authorization (or a Top-Secret clearance) must be reinvestigated at least every 5 years.
+Someone who holds an L access authorization (or a Secret clearance) will be reinvestigated at least every 10 years until the Executive Branch implements Trusted Workforce 2.0, which will eliminate the traditional 5 and 10 year reinvestigations..
 A reinvestigation may be initiated at any time if the individual's conduct raises a security concern (for example, if the individual is arrested or frequently violates security procedures), or to determine that the individual has not repeated a pattern of conduct (such as drug use or financial issues) which might impact his or her continued eligibility for access to classified information.

 Q: How do you determine if an individual can be granted an access authorization?

-A: The decision to grant or deny an individual an access authorization is based on a review of information that he or she supplies and information that is gathered during the background investigation.
-All of the information, both positive and negative, is considered against a set of adjudicative guidelines which are promulgated by the White House as implementing documents for Executive Order 12968.
+A: The decision to grant or deny an individual an access authorization is based on a review of information that he or she supplies and information gathered during the background investigation.
+All of the information, both positive and negative, is considered using the adjudicative guidelines which are promulgated by the Director of National Intelligence.
 Each guideline covers a broad security concern, the issues which may arise under that concern and the information which may mitigate the security concern.
 Personnel security specialists receive training in making decisions based on the guidelines and must document what they considered in deciding whether or not to recommend granting an access authorization to an individual.
-Information concerning the issues that are considered under the adjudicative guidelines can be found in 10 Code of Federal Regulations 710 (10 CFR 710), which outlines DOE's criteria for making access authorization determinations.
+Information concerning the issues that are considered under the adjudicative guidelines Security Executive Agent Directive 4, National Adjudicative Guidelines

 Q: What if DOE decides that I am not qualified for an access authorization?
 Do I have any right to appeal the decision?